Elections Act 2022

 The Elections Act 2022 (c.
 37) is an act of the Parliament of the United Kingdom that was introduced to the House of Commons in July 2021, and received royal assent on 28 April 2022.
 The act made photo identification compulsory for in-person voting in Great Britain for the first time.
 Before the act was passed, Northern Ireland had been the only part of the UK to require voter identification.
 The act also gave the government new powers over the independent elections regulator; the Electoral Commission said it was "concerned" about its independence from political influence in the future.

 According to academic research presented to the House of Commons in 2021, these changes were expected to result in 1.1 million fewer voters at the subsequent general election due to the photo ID requirement.
 Key elements of the act were opposed by parliamentary committees, the House of Lords, the Electoral Commission, devolved governments, and academics.
 Amendments proposed by the House of Lords were rejected by the government.

 The legislation was highly contentious.
 Some opponents said it would hinder certain groups of people from voting, because they were less likely to have photo IDs.
 The Liberal Democrat peer Lord Wallace described it as a "nefarious piece of legislation" that was "shabby and illiberal".
 Toby James, a professor of politics and public policy, said that "the inclusiveness of elections has been undermined by the act and it weakens the UK's claim to be a beacon of democracy".
 The Labour Party said the Conservatives were "trying to rig the rules of the game to help themselves".
 A free voter ID card was introduced for those who did not have other forms of identification.

-The act also changed mayoral and police and crime commissioner elections from a supplementary vote (SV) system to a first-past-the-post (FPTP) system, which critics said was an attempt by the ruling Conservative Party to make it easier for them to win future contests without getting a majority of the total votes, most particularly in London (as a plurality would suffice for a victory).
+The act also briefly changed mayoral and police and crime commissioner elections from a supplementary vote (SV) system to a first-past-the-post (FPTP) system, which critics said was an attempt by the ruling Conservative Party to make it easier for them to win future contests without getting a majority of the total votes, most particularly in London (as a plurality would suffice for a victory).